 Attempted Murder is an extremely serious offense.
 It is similar to Aggravated Assault, but instead of requiring the prosecution to show only that the defendant caused or attempted to cause serious bodily injury, it requires the prosecution to show that the defendant specifically intended to kill the complainant and took some sort of concrete step towards doing so.

-The most common example of Attempted Murder would likely be shooting at someone's head and missing.
+The most common example would likely be shooting at someone's head and missing.
 Even though the complainant was not hit, the prosecution could charge Attempted Murder under those circumstances, and if a jury believes the evidence, the defendant could be convicted.
-Additionally, the sentencing guidelines for Attempted Murder are extremely high.
-Fortunately, there are often defenses in Attempted Murder cases.
+Additionally, the sentencing guidelines for this offense are extremely high.
+Fortunately, there are often defenses in these cases.